gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "No!
 You have to come *get* me!"

 "Yes, learned."
-The young soldier muttered something under his breath that Noxy couldn't hear over the gurgling of the waterfall.
-He rose cautiously to his feet and took a long step onto the next boulder.
+The young soldier muttered something under his breath, then rose cautiously to his feet and took a long step onto the next boulder.
-"Can you get any closer?" he asked over his shoulder as he started to unbutton his uniform jacket.
+"Can you get any closer?" he asked over his shoulder, unbuckling his sword belt and setting it on the ground.

 "Maybe."
-Noxy picked her way carefully around the boulders, clutching at a sword fern for balance as a stone rolled away under her boot.
+Noxy picked her way carefully around the boulders, clutching a fern for balance when a stone rolled away under her boot.
 She stopped three strides from the terrified lowlander.
 "I can't go any further," she called to Private Thokmay.

-"Understood.
-Hang on."
+"That's all right.
+Stay there."
-A second another long stride put him on top of a smaller boulder half-drowned by the waterfall.
+A long stride put him on top of a smaller boulder half-drowned by the waterfall.

 Noxy's heart went into her throat.
 "Be careful!"

 "Yes, honored," he muttered, "I'm trying."
-He wriggled awkwardly out of his uniform jacket, revealing only a sleeveless vest beneath it.
+He unbutton his uniform jacket and took it off, revealing only a sleeveless vest.
-He was skinnier than Noxy had realized, and started shivering as the wind scraped across his skin.
+He was skinnier than Noxy had realized.

-"I'm going to toss this to you, learned," he told the tralpa.
+"I'm going to toss this to you, learned," Thokmay told the tralpa, shivering as the wind scraped across his skin.
 "When you get it,
 hook it over that branch and then swing yourself over to that big flat rock on your left, all right?"